mad184/Health_Hub/README.md

 #### How to execute the test cases?

 1. Open the test folder within your IDE
-2. Run the Tests within specific packages
+2. Run the Tests within specific packages/ You can just run the whole Test Cases